By the end of first grade, your child should be able to do the following tasks in each area.

 - Ask and answer who, what, when, where, and why questions.

 - Stay on topic and take turns in conversation.

 - Put sounds together to make words.

 - Point to letters, words, and sentences.

 - Read grade-level books.

-- Understand what he reads.
+- Understand what they read.

-- Write about her ideas.
+- Write about their ideas.

 - Print clearly.

 - Spell words that they use a lot.